-Chris Green is the first Executive Director of the Brooks McCormick Jr. Animal Law & Policy Program.
-He previously was the Director of Legislative Affairs for the Animal Legal Defense Fund and the former Chair of the American Bar Association’s TIPS Animal Law Committee.
+Chris Green was the first Executive Director of the Brooks McCormick Jr. Animal Law & Policy Program.
+He currently is the Executive Director for the Animal Legal Defense Fund.
+Prior to returning to Harvard Chris established ALDF’s Legislative Affairs Program and served as the former Chair of the American Bar Association’s TIPS Animal Law Committee.
 In those capacities, Chris persuaded the top three US airlines to stop transporting endangered animal hunting trophies, stopped SeaWorld San Diego from breeding or importing new orcas, helped defeat Ag-Gag legislation in several states, and successfully passed an ABA resolution recommending that all US legislative bodies outlaw the possession of dangerous wild animals.
 In 2022, Chris was honored with the American Bar Association’s award for Excellence in the Advancement of Animal Law.

 Chris has served on the Board of the National Center for Animal Law, was an advisor to the National Canine Research Council, and is a member of the American Veterinary Medical Law Association.
 Chris also was a member of the California Veterinary Medical Association’s Non-Economic Recovery Task Force, helping explore legislative options to balance the profession’s increasing liability exposure with a more equitable assessment of companion animal value.
 He later acted as an advisor to members of the American Veterinary Medical Association’s Task Force on the Legal Status of Animals, addressing those same legislative issues at a national level.